coderefinery/documentation/_episodes/06-gh-pages.md

 >   - Adjust the README.md and commit
 >   - Browse your page on `http://username.github.io/repository` (adjust "username" and "repository")
 > - Make a change to the repository after the webpage has been deployed for the first time
-> - Please wait few minutes and then Verify that the change shows up on the website
+> - Please wait few minutes and then verify that the change shows up on the website

 {: .challenge}